Supercars: Over 200 Exceptional Cars from 1980 to 2025

 Honest, now.
 How many did you get right?
 The fewer the more reason to take a look at this book!
 While it won’t help you find answers to the above questions, there is an Index—an anomaly for a European book, which this is, despite the Dalton Watson name on the cover of the English version.

-The French original was published by Glénat, but they have two, with identical subtitles (200 voitures d’exception de 1980 à nos jours) but the 2023 release is called Supercars and the 2025 release Supercars 2e ED, meaning “deuxieme” as in second.
+The French original was published by Glénat, but they have two, with identical subtitles (200 voitures d’exception de 1980 à nos jours), the 2023 release being called Supercars and the 2025 one Supercars 2e ED, meaning “deuxieme” as in second.
 Confusingly for hasty folk, the 2025 English version uses the cover of the 2023 French one.
 Yes, yes, tedious detail but collectors of the future will be glad for it.

+The texts usually run much longer (see next photo); we chose this spread to show the manner in which variants of one particular car are presented.
 Data sets enumerate power, top speed, acceleration, production numbers.
-While the texts are brief, they contain the essential talking points.
+While these texts are brief, they contain the essential talking points.
 Red type on black background?
 Nice in theory, but . . .

 As you would deduce from the subtitle, the English subtitle that is, 45 years of cars are on offer.
 Their coverage is preceded by a Prologue of several pages that takes us back to the 1930s.
 The cars are presented by decade, obvious enough.
 Not so obvious is that they are not in alpha order by make but in order of date of reveal which is either very clever (to a subset of a subset of concept car geeks) or oddly arbitrary.
 Again, the Index is your true guide here.
 Five sidebars single out three cars per decade that represent the highest “achievement” in certain categories—speed, rarity, power [below], vividness (?), price.

-Left page: a hallowed classic name; right page: a newcomer, but consider this: the sainted Walter de Silva was a design consultant on the Chinese S9.
+Left page: a storied classic name, and if you know your Hissos of old you know which forerunner inspired these lines; right page: a newcomer, but consider this: the sainted Walter de Silva was a design consultant on the Chinese S9.

 RSS Feed - Comments